jpmorganchase/anu/docs/guide/getting_started.md

 ## Installation
 We recommend following the [Babylon + Vite](https://doc.babylonjs.com/guidedLearning/usingVite) guide to set-up your Babylonjs project.

-Once your project structure is up and running install Anu.js by building it locally in a different file directory and linking it to your project.
+Once your project structure is up and running, install Anu.js by building it locally in a different file directory and linking it to your project.

 ```bash
 npm install @jpmorganchase/anu